fullscreen-triangle/hegel/README.md

 ## Acknowledgments

-This project is supported by [Research Organization Name] and builds upon numerous open-source scientific computing tools that make this research possible.
+This project is supported by Fullscreen Triangle and builds upon numerous open-source scientific computing tools that make this research possible.